dagent/rosNodeJoystick/Readme.txt

-This is all about getting real-time data displayed on a web-page, and controlling a ROS node.
-We deeply learn the joys of SVG, Javascript, node.js, Websockets, json, ROS.
+This project is aimed at getting real-time controls and data display in a web-browser.
+It contains some advanced use examples of SVG, JavaScript, Node.js, Websockets, json, ROS, and Python.

 *****   Installation requirements: